How to Set Up Compliant Payroll for a New Cafe in Australia

 Covers fast food and quick-service restaurants.
 If your cafe is a franchise outlet of a quick-service chain, this award may apply.

-How to confirm: Read the coverage clause (clause 4) of the Restaurant Award.
+Read the coverage clause (clause 4) of the Restaurant Award.
 If your business "primarily serves food and drink for consumption on or off the premises" and is not part of a hotel, club, or fast food chain, you are under the Restaurant Award.

 Step 2: Classify Your Employees